antonio0204/holbertonschool-system_algorithms/README.md

 ### Other
 * Unless mentioned otherwise, no more than 5 functions per file
 * No more than 40 lines per function
+* Global variables not allowed for most projects

 ---